poppy-project/poppy_controllers/README.md

 ## Compatible robots and accessories

-Although this ROS package can evolute as a ROS overlay to [`pypot`](https://github.com/poppy-project/pypot) and thus take control over all Poppy robots: Ergo jr, Torso, Humanoid... the current development status currently only supports Poppy Ergo Jr mounted with the Gripper tool.
+Although this ROS package can evolute as a ROS overlay to [`pypot`](https://github.com/poppy-project/pypot) and thus take control over all Poppy robots: Ergo jr, Torso, Humanoid... the current development status currently only supports Poppy Ergo Jr mounted with the Gripper or Lamp tools.

 If you intend to control other Poppy robots, start by setting the right motors [here](https://github.com/poppy-project/poppy_controllers/blob/69e96dfa1774237e4ae770afbfbc23946c6b7a5f/cfg/JointTrajectoryActionServer.cfg#L65).